Christian Brothers Automotive vs Midas

 Franchise Comparison 2026

 Both Christian Brothers Automotive and Midas are automotive franchises.
-Christian Brothers Automotive requires an investment of $550K – $680K while Midas requires $342K – $925K.
+Christian Brothers Automotive requires an investment of $515K – $650K while Midas requires $342K – $925K.
 In terms of revenue, Christian Brothers Automotive reports higher average unit revenue at $2.9M.
+Note: Reported as net sales, not gross sales.
 On SBA loan performance, Christian Brothers Automotive has a lower charge-off rate (0.0%) compared to Midas (13.3%).
-FranchiseVerdict rates Christian Brothers Automotive A (Top Quintile) and Midas A (Top Quintile).
+FranchiseVerdict rates Christian Brothers Automotive A (Strongest tier) and Midas A (Strongest tier).

 | Metric | Christian Brothers Automotive | Midas |